Skip to main content

 Marketing vs. Manufacturing Authorisation Holder

-Written by Tracy Slosse
+Written by Lorenzo Mari

-Marketing Authorisation Holder (MAH) A Marketing Authorisation Holder is the organisation which owns the serialisation data and which is accountable for uploading the data to the EU Hub (e.g. XYZ Sales Company in EU member country).
-Possibly an affiliate of the OBP; for smaller companies the MAH and OBP could be the same.
+A Marketing Authorisation Holder is the organisation that owns the serialisation data and is responsible for uploading this data to the EU Hub (for example, XYZ Sales Company in an EU Member country).
+Possibly an affiliate of the OBP; in smaller companies, the MAH and the OBP can be the same entity.

 Did this answer your question?